3ka1tz/inception/documentation/USER_DOC.md

 To access the WordPress Administration Panel, you just need to add /wp-admin to the previous mentioned URLs, for example, you can use "localhost/wp-admin".

-## How to Locate and Manage Credentials
+## Locate and Manage Credentials

 Credentials are stored as environment variables in a hidden .env file.
 As they are environment variables, just modifying their values in the .env file, will change them in all the services they are used.

-## How to Check that the Services are Running Correctly
+## Check that the Services are Running correctly

 The `docker ps` command only shows running containers by default.
 To see all containers, use the -all (or -a) flag.

 The `docker logs` command batch-retrieves logs present at the time of execution.